 So long as you apply and pay for Global Entry before the price increases, you’re in the clear to get in at the lower price.

 What About Credit Cards that Cover Global Entry Membership Fees?

 If Global Entry membership costs do increase, it brings up a massive question: Will top travel rewards credit cards still cover the full cost?

 A growing number of top travel credit cards come with a $100 credit that will cover either Global Entry or TSA PreCheck enrollment.
 You can typically use these credits once every four (or five) years, covering the entire cost of signing up for Global Entry.

 That includes top-dollar cards like the Platinum Card from American Express and Chase Sapphire Reserve but also entry-level credit cards like the Capital One Venture Rewards Credit Card or the United Explorer Card.

-It seems all but certain that Global Entry costs will rise from $100 to $120 for a five-year membership.
+It seems all but certain that Global Entry costs will rise from $100 to $120 for a five-year membership sometime in 2021.
 But exactly when that increase will take place – and what it means for credit cards that come with application credits – is up in the air.